PeterNaydenov/grunt-layered-themes/README.md

 ## Dictionary
-- **Key**: Filename or file prefix.
+- **Content Key/Key**: Filename or file prefix.
 Keys are simpliest instruction for file concatinination inside the theme.
+Content keys from default theme form 'content key table'.
+Other theme keys that are not in 'content key table' will be ignored.
 ```
       filename.css          file-name.css           file-header.css    file.css
           |                   |                       |                  |